Frequently Asked Questions (FAQs)

 Who does PSA serve?

-- PSA is open to current or former public servants at every level of government, regardless of any political affiliation.
-Whether you’re a current or former federal civil servant or political appointee, active duty member of the military, veteran, law enforcement official, public health official, emergency responder, or served our country in many other ways, we have your back.
+- We serve those who serve or have served the American people.
+Whether you’re a current or former civil servant or political appointee, active-duty member of the military, veteran, law enforcement official, judge, elected official, public health official, emergency responder, or have served our country in other ways, we have your back.

 How does PSA protect its users’ data?